Huotes/CommitMaker/README.md

 SUPERCOMPUTER: what it sounded like before you bought it.

 The Internet: where men are men women are men and children are FBI agents.

+Aliens DO indeed exist.
+They just know better than to visit a planet that Chuck Norris is on.